SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/03-JWT.md

 console.log(decodedToken); // {name: 'Garry', age: 27, iat: 1609887973, exp: 1610060773}
 ```

+The `verify` method accepts the token, along with a secret or public key, and returns the payload decoded.

 You can learn more information about **JWT** on the official [website](https://jwt.io/).